 MIUNuhm is the Modified Interconnector Unit Nomination for Interconnector Unit u in Trading Period h of MSP Software Run m.

-ECPIh is the Estimated Capacity Price for Interconnector Units in Trading Period h.
+ECPIh is the Estimated Capacity Price for Interconnectors in Trading Period h, as determined in accordance with paragraphs 9.13 and 9.13A.

 VATuh is the VAT Rate for Interconnector Unit u in Trading Period h.